Tardo/OdooTerminal/README.md

 - Press CTRL + 1
 - Use extension browser action icon

+This extension have a "preferences" page where you can add commands to run on every session.
+This is useful for example to load a remote script to extend the 'terminal' features.

 ## Example Commands

 | Description                                         | Terminal Command                                   |